verdictdb/verdict-doc/using.rst

 JDBC in Java/Python applications
 --------------------------------------

 Verdict ships with a JDBC driver.
 Using the driver, you can use Verdict on top of your existing JDBC-supported database systems.
-Currently, Verdict supports the JDBC connections to Apache Hive and Apache Impala.
+Currently, Verdict supports the JDBC connections to Apache Hive, Apache Impala, and Amazon Redshift.
 Contact us if you want to use Verdict on other database systems.
 We need to add a small driver (due to non-standard SQL features used by different databases).

 1. Class name for Verdict's JDBC driver: :code:`edu.umich.verdict.jdbc.Driver`